 Persons Wanting a change of Climate for Health, would be much benefitted in Vineland.
-The mildness of the climate and its bracing influence, makes it excellent for all pulmonary affections, dyspepsia or general debility.
+The mildness of the climate and its bracing influence, makes it excellent for all pulmonary affections, duspepsia or nexcellent for all paintains a greatons, agreement of general debility.
 Visitors will notice a difference in a few days.
-Chills and fevers are unknown.
-Conveniences at Hand .- Building material is pleny.
+Chills and feners are unknown.

+Conveniences at Hand.-Building material is plen-

 Fish and oysters are plenty and cheap.
 Visitors must expect, however, to see a new place.

-Why the Property has not been Settled Before?- This question the reader naturally asks.
+Why the Property has not been Settled Before?-This question the reader naturally asks.
 It is because it has been held in large tracts by families not disposed to sell, and being without railroad facilities they had few inducements.
-The Railroad has just been opened through the property this season, for the first time.

-Visitors are shown over the land in a carriage, free of expense, and afforded time and opportunity for thorough investigation.
-Those who come with a view to settle, should bring money to secure their purchases, as locations are not held upon refusal.
-The Safest thing in Hard Times, where people have been thrown out of employment or business, and possess some little means or small incomes, is to start themselves a home.
-They can buy a piece of land at a small price, and earn more than wases in improving it, and when it is done it is a certain independence and no 1343.
+The Railroad has just been opened through the property this season, for have been thrown out of employment or business, and possess some little means or small incomes, is to start themselves a home.
+They can buy a piece of land at a small price, and earn more than wases in improving it, and when it is done it is a certain independence and no loss.
 A few acres in fruit trees will insure a comfortable living.
-The land is put down to hard times, and all improvements can be made at a cheaper rate than most any other time.
+The land is put down to hard-times, and all improvements can be made at a cheaper rate than most any other time.